Skip to main content

 Views from an Alaskan Cruise

-From the views out of our aircraft's window during descent, we knew we weren't about to take just any cruise.
+Judging from the views out of our aircraft's window during descent, we knew we weren't about to take just any cruise.
 We were landing in Alaska, passing over the majestic, snow-capped peaks of the Kenai Peninsula.
 At almost 11pm, it was light enough at Ted Stevens Anchorage International Airport to make one think it was five hours earlier, the time we left Phoenix.
 The visual splendor of Alaska was only just beginning to reveal itself.

 View over the Kenai Peninsula as my plane descended into Anchorage.